PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 ```

 #### ii.
 Prepare for Data Download
-The goal of this step is to obtain a manifest describing the files the gdc-client should download.
+The goal of this step is to obtain a manifest which is a text file describing the files to download.
 For more information see the detailed discussion of [how to navigate the GDC Data Portal to obtain a manifest file](https://gdc-docs.nci.nih.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/) for the data set of interest.

 *Narrow down your data search*.
-Use the [faceted search](https://gdc-portal.nci.nih.gov/search/s) interface to view all the available data and narrow down your search results:
+Use the web [faceted search](https://gdc-portal.nci.nih.gov/search/s) interface to narrow your search.
+The data portal contains a filter panel with two tabs:

-  - 'Cases' tab
+  - 'Cases'
     - 'Project' select 'TCGA-Ov'
-  - 'Files' tab
+  - 'Files'
     - 'WorkflowType' select 'HT-Seq FKPM-UQ'

     >The main summary panel should show that you have narrowed the search down to 379  files for 376 cases.
 To go directly to a faceted search already filtered for the TCGA HGS-OvCa RNA-seq data, simply visit this [link](https://gdc-portal.nci.nih.gov/search/s?filters=%7B%22op%22:%22and%22,%22content%22:%5B%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22files.data_category%22,%22value%22:%5B%22Transcriptome%20Profiling%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22files.data_format%22,%22value%22:%5B%22TXT%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.project.program.name%22,%22value%22:%5B%22TCGA%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.project.project_id%22,%22value%22:%5B%22TCGA-OV%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.project.primary_site%22,%22value%22:%5B%22Ovary%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.project.disease_type%22,%22value%22:%5B%22Ovarian%20Serous%20Cystadenocarcinoma%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.demographic.gender%22,%22value%22:%5B%22female%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22files.analysis.workflow_type%22,%22value%22:%5B%22HTSeq%20-%20FPKM-UQ%22%5D%7D%7D%5D%7D).